julianrubisch/attractor/README.md

 ## Introduction

-Many authors ([Michael Feathers](https://www.agileconnection.com/article/getting-empirical-about-refactoring), [Sandi Metz](https://www.sandimetz.com/blog/2017/9/13/breaking-up-the-behemoth)) have shown that an evaluation of churn vs complexity of files in software projects provide a valuable metric towards code quality.
+Many authors ([Michael Feathers][michael-feathers-article], [Sandi Metz][sandi-metz-article] have shown that an evaluation of churn vs complexity of files in software projects provide a valuable metric towards code quality.
 This is another take on the matter, for ruby code, using the `churn` and `flog` projects.

-Here's an [article on medium](https://medium.com/better-programming/why-i-made-my-own-code-quality-tool-c44b40ceaafd) explaining the approach in greater detail.
+Here's an [article on medium][medium-article] explaining the approach in greater detail.

 ## Installation